openmhealth/sample-data-generator/README.md

 ### Requirements

-- If you want to run the generator using Docker, you'll need [Docker](https://docs.docker.com/installation/#installation/) and nothing else.
+- If you want to run the generator using Docker, you'll need [Docker](https://docs.docker.com/installation/#installation/).
-- If you want to run the generator natively instead, you'll need a Java 8 JRE.
+- If you want to run the generator natively, you'll need a Java 8 JRE.
-- If you want to modify the code, you'll need a Java 8 SDK.
+- If you want to build or modify the code, you'll need a Java 8 SDK.

 ### Installation

-To install the generator using Docker, download the data generator image by running
+To install the generator using Docker, open a terminal and download the data generator image by running

 `docker pull openmhealth/omh-sample-data-generator:latest`

-in
-a terminal.
-This will download around 500 MB of Docker images, most of which is the [OpenJDK 8 JRE](https://registry.hub.docker.com/_/java/).
-Alternatively, if you don't want to use Docker, download the `data-generator-x.y.z.jar` JAR file from the [latest release](https://github.com/openmhealth/sample-data-generator/releases) on GitHub.
+If you don't want to use Docker but don't want to build the binary, download the `data-generator-x.y.z.jar` JAR file from the [latest release](https://github.com/openmhealth/sample-data-generator/releases) on GitHub.
 You'll need a Java JRE to run it.

+If you want to modify and build the code, open a terminal, clone this repository and build the generator by running

+`./gradlew build`

+The assembled JAR file will be created in the `backend/build/libs` directory.

 ### Configuration

 To configure the data generator, you'll modify a [YAML](https://en.wikipedia.org/wiki/YAML) configuration file called `application.yml`.
-If you haven't created a configuration file yet, the quickest way to get started is to copy the default configuration file from [here](backend/src/main/resources/application.yml) (it might be easier to copy if you click the 'Raw' button on that page.)
+If you haven't created a configuration file yet, the quickest way to get started is to copy the [default configuration file](backend/src/main/resources/application.yml) (it's easier to copy if you click the 'Raw' button on that page.)

-> You can save the configuration file anywhere, unless you plan to run the generator using Docker and are using Boot2Docker on Mac OS X.
+> You can save the configuration file anywhere, unless you plan to run the generator using Docker and are on Mac OS X or Windows.
-In that case, save the configuration somewhere under your `/Users` directory.
-This is due to a [restriction](https://docs.docker.com/userguide/dockervolumes/) in the directories the Docker daemon has access to when mounting volumes.
+In that case, save the configuration somewhere under your `/Users` or `C:\Users` directory.
+This is due to a [restriction](https://docs.docker.com/userguide/dockervolumes/) on the directories the Docker daemon has access to when mounting volumes.

 There's a big section below on the configuration file, but first let's make sure you can run the generator.

 ### Running

-To run the generator using Docker, and assuming you're in the same directory as the `application.yaml` configuration file, run
+To run the generator using Docker, and assuming you're in the same directory as the `application.yml` configuration file, run

 `docker run --rm -v ``pwd``:/opt/omh-sample-data-generator/mount openmhealth/omh-sample-data-generator:latest`